trueos/pcbsd/src-qt5/docs/preinstall.rst

 If a checksum of the file you downloaded matches, your download was successful.
 If a checksum does not match, try downloading the file again.
 In order to verify a checksum, you will need to use a checksum verification utility.

-.. note:: You only need to verify one of the checksums.
+.. note:: you only need to verify one of the checksums.
 The `PC-BSD® website <http://www.pcbsd.org/en/download.html>`_  only lists the SHA256 while the

    `PC-BSD® CDN <http://iso.cdn.pcbsd.org/>`_ lists both the :file:`.md5` and the :file:`.sha256` checksum files.
 This section demonstrates how to verify an
    MD5 checksum.